-The "QDX" (QRP Labs Digital Xcvr): a feature-packed, high performance, four-band (80, 40, 30, 20m) 5W Digi-modes transceiver kit, including embedded SDR receiver, 24-bit 48 ksps USB sound card, CAT control, synthesized VFO with TCXO reference.
+The "QDX" (QRP Labs Digital Xcvr): a feature-packed, high performance, five-band (80, 60, 40, 30 and 20m) or six high-HF band (20, 17, 15, 12, 11 and 10m) 5W Digi-modes transceiver kit, including embedded SDR receiver, 24-bit 48 ksps USB sound card, CAT control, synthesized VFO with TCXO reference.
 QDX transmits a SINGLE SIGNAL, it is not an SSB modulator with associated unwanted sideband and residual carrier, or intermodulation due to amplifier non-linearity.
 QDX outputs a pure single signal.

 QDX is suitable only for single tone FSK modes, which covers the majority of digital modes in use today.
 This includes everything in WSJT-X, JS8Call, some fldigi modes e.g. RTTY, Olivia and more.
 QDX is not suitable for on/off keyed modes such as CW because it does not have click-reducing RF envelope shaping; furthermore it is not suitable for phase shift keyed modes such as PSK31 or modes involving multiple concurrent tones such as WinLink,

 Many thanks to Ross VK1UN for his extensive and tireless assistance designing and testing filters for the high bands version of QDX (20, 17, 15, 12, 11 and 10m version).

 The Optional enclosure is black anodized extruded aluminium, very sturdy and elegant.
 The enclosure size is 89 x 63 x 25mm without protrusions.
 The front and rear panels are drilled and cut to match the QDX PCB with laser-etched lettering.
 The enclosure includes four self-adhesive feet.

 List of features: